 The Undergraduate Economics Program is a collaboration of the Tepper School of Business and Dietrich College.
 It contains four distinct majors: the B.A. in economics, the B.S. in economics, the joint B.S. in economics and statistics and the joint B.S. in economics and mathematics.
 This rich menu of majors allows students to customize their CMU economics experience.
 Each provides an in-depth, analytical education that emphasizes the interplay of economic models and quantitative analysis.
 Students learn how to harness economics and data to design better public policy and make more effective business decisions.
 They are educated by and research alongside faculty who at the forefront of advancing economics.
 Current areas of faculty research include the design of crypto currencies, online platforms and other digital marketplaces; the origins and mitigations of financial crises; the economic impact of transformative technological change; reform and innovation in health markets, the economic consequences of climate change; and trade policy and tax reform in a globalized economy.

-Additionally, the Dietrich College’s Department of Social and Decision Sciences offers the first-of-its-kind major in behavioral economics, policy and organizations (BEPO).
-BEPO gives students the opportunity to explore this emerging field at the intersection of economics and psychology, providing a solid grounding in quantitative methods.
+Additionally, the Dietrich College’s Department of Social and Decision Sciences offers the first-of-its-kind B.S. in behavioral economics (formerly the B.A. in behavioral economics, policy and organizations).
+The B.S. in behavioral economics gives students the opportunity to explore this emerging field at the intersection of economics and psychology, providing a solid grounding in quantitative methods.
 The department’s exceptional behavioral economics faculty regularly consult with government and business to design interventions to improve public policy, profitability and society.
 Current areas of research include health, crime, discrimination, happiness, innovation, risk taking in financial markets, political polarization and perceptions of climate change.